SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Helpful_tips_for_Larsoft_building.md

-Looking at the builds available(#Looking-at-the-builds-available)
+Looking at the builds available
 ----------------------------------------------------------------------------------

 Do the following command to see what qualifiers and versions of sbndcode